|

 Here are some helpful articles to help you distinguish between a true animal rescue/sanctuary organization and a scam operation.
 For more information, contact the Global Federation of Animal Sanctuaries www.sanctuaryfederation.org

-The Truth About Sanctuaries
+The Truth About Animal Sanctuaries

-by Patty Finch, Executive Director of the Global Federation of Animal Sanctuaries
+By the Global Federation of Animal Sanctuaries

 Legitimate Animal Sanctuary Organizations: What to Look For